 2.6 Simulation experiments

 To test our newly developed migration module we simulated the spread of a single late successional species (Fagus sylvatica) through an area covered by an early successional species (Betula pendula).
 The species specific parameters for both species are given in the Supplement S.4.
 All grid cells and all years in the simulated area had a static climate suitable for both species.
 Though the simulated domain is quadratic in our case it could have any shape.
 Each cell in the simulated domain has been simulated independently (except for the influx and outflux of seeds) from each other.
-For one specific simulation using the SMSM method we assumed differences in the dispersal ability (e.g. more or less permeable areas or physical barriers) while the climate on all grid cells is still static and favourable.
-The dispersal ability of the landscape are displayed in Fig. 2.
+For one specific simulation using the SMSM method we assumed differences in the dispersal ability (e.g. more or less permeable areas or physical barriers) while the climate on all grid cells is still static and favourable. differences in tree dispersal ability from landscape barriers are displayed in Fig. 2.
 Areas colored white have zero permeability, hence no seeds can reach these areas.

 <Fig. 2 placed here>